Why is the European rare disease policy a priority for people living with a rare disease?

 However, there is still a lot more to do to ensure equitable access to appropriate medicines, health and holistic social care and ultimately improve the lives of the 30 million Europeans living with a rare disease.
-Through the ongoing Rare 2030 Foresight Study (led by EURORDIS and partners) and the Network of Parliamentary Advocates for Rare Diseases, next steps are be taken to bring into place a much-needed EU policy framework for rare diseases.
+Through the ongoing Rare 2030 Foresight Study (led by EURORDIS and partners) and the Network of Parliamentary Advocates for Rare Diseases, the next steps are being taken to bring into place a much-needed EU policy framework for rare diseases.

 About European rare disease policy